By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 5. Flex your brain just as you would any muscle: learn new skills, do puzzles, play chess or card games.
 Heed the words of tennis icon Jimmy Connor who said, “use it or lose it.”

 6. Cut down on processed carbs.
 The standard American diet, high in processed carbohydrates and added sugars, is a brain health buster.
 Processed carbohydrates mean sodas, typical packaged breakfast cereals, and white flour pasta, bread, cakes and cookies.
 These manufactured “foods” convert quickly into blood sugar and create excess insulin release, eventually triggering inflammation, metabolic syndrome, and diabetes.
 When sugar combines with proteins in the blood they form so-called advanced glycation end products (AGEs), substances that can damage the highly sensitive inner lining of the arteries, whether they lead to your heart or your brain.
 A 2013 study from the University of Washington found that higher levels of blood sugar represent a risk factor for dementia.
 Additionally, according to a 2012 Mayo Clinic study, a dietary pattern with a relatively high intake of carbohydrates raises the risk of cognitive impairment or dementia in elderly persons, while a high intake of fat and protein lowers the risk.

 7. Follow my PAMM diet, a combination of the healthy Mediterranean and Asian diets that is full of optimal food for the brain.
 It is rich in fruits and vegetables, fish, and healthy fats.
-A Mediterranean diet, reinforced with extra-virgin olive oil and nuts, has been found to improve brain function in older adults.
+A Mediterranean diet, reinforced with extra-virgin olive oil or nuts, has been found to improve brain function in older adults.

 8. Fruit and vegetables are among the most brain healthy foods.
 Antioxidant-rich berries, especially, contribute to brain power.
 Blueberries, in particular, are high in antioxidants called anthocyanins that can actually enhance your brain cells’ ability to communicate with each other.
 The most beneficial vegetables are leafy greens like spinach, and the cruciferous varieties such as broccoli, cauliflower, and kale.
 Try to eat produce that is organic to minimize your intake of pesticides.